Get insider access

 Best Laptops For Programming

 If you're looking to get a laptop for programming and don't know where to start, we can help you with that, but first, let's go through what we're looking for in a coding laptop.
 Preferably, you'd want a good amount of RAM—16GB to start—and a competent CPU that'll allow you to compile and test your code faster.
 Plenty of screen space is never bad, and a comfortable keyboard is almost a must, as you'll likely be typing for extended periods.
 If you want to work on multiple displays, you'll want a good port selection, so you don't need to get a dongle or dock.
 For working on the go, build, portability, and battery life will also be major factors.
 This article has a few picks to get you started, and hopefully, you can narrow your search and get the best laptop for your needs.
-The list is a little short for now, but it'll grow as we review more models.
+The list is a little short for now but will grow as we review more models.

 1. Best Laptop For Programming